First measurement of time-dependent $CP$ violation in the flavor-changing neutral-current decay $B^{0}\rightarrow K_{S}^{0}\mu^{+}\mu^{-}$

 The background-subtracted decay-time distributions of the tagged \Bdb and \Bd signal candidates in the combined data sample are shown in Fig.~\ref{fig:decaytime}, together with the baseline fit using Eq.~\ref{eq2}.
 The corresponding time-dependent \CP asymmetry is also presented, which is computed from the tagged yields after correcting for the effects of flavor-tagging dilution.
 The \CP violation parameters are determined from the time-dependent fits both for the entire kinematically allowed $q^2$ range (excluding the $\jpsi$ and $\psi(2S)$ regions) and, to probe potential $q^2$ dependency, in the $q^2$ ranges below and above the \jpsi region.
 The results are summarized in Table~\ref{tab:cp_results} and Fig.~\ref{fig:2dscan1}.
 The 68.3\%, 95.5\% and 99.7\% confidence regions under the physical constraint $C^2+S^2\le 1$ are further obtained for the total $q^2$ region using the Feldman--Cousins method~\cite{FCscan,BAKER1984437} and shown in the End Matter.

 Several sources of systematic uncertainties for the \CP-violation observables are investigated and listed in Table~\ref{tab:syst_sum}.
 A large ensemble of pseudoexperiments generated according to the baseline fit results is used to validate the fit procedure.
+The observed distributions of the parameters from these pseudoexperiments demonstrate that the statistical uncertainties are correctly treated.
 A bias in the $C$ and $S$ parameters is observed, which is due to the limited data sample size.
-The consistency of the tagging calibration parameters between the control and signal channels is tested using simulated samples, and that between \Bd and \Bdb mesons is investigated using the control channels \decay{\Bu}{\jpsi \Kp} and \decay{\Bz}{\jpsi \Kstarz}.
+The consistency of the tagging calibration parameters between the calibration and signal channels is tested using simulated samples, and that between \Bd and \Bdb mesons is investigated using the calibration channels \decay{\Bu}{\jpsi \Kp} and \decay{\Bz}{\jpsi \Kstarz}.
 The observed differences represent the leading source of systematic uncertainties.
 Systematic uncertainties associated with the modeling of the signal and background contributions are evaluated by repeating the mass fit with alternative functions, namely the sum of a Student's t-distribution and a Gaussian function for the signal and a second-order polynomial for the combinatorial background.
 Then, the weighted maximum-likelihood fit is performed, and the differences in the resulting parameters from those of the baseline fit are assigned as systematic uncertainties.
 The effect of neglecting a small correlation between the reconstructed \Bd mass and decay time in the signal weight determination when applying the \sPlot method is studied by reevaluating the signal weights in bins of the decay time and performing the decay-time fit again.
 The effects of a nonzero $\Bz$--$\Bzb$ production asymmetry and a nonzero $\Delta\Gamma_d$ are evaluated by varying their values within their uncertainties~\cite{LHCb-PAPER-2014-042,PDG2024} and performing the fits again.
 The resulting largest variations in \CP violation parameters are assigned as systematic uncertainties.
 The systematic uncertainties associated with the decay-time acceptance and resolution models are evaluated using splines with different knot numbers and positions and found to be negligible.
 The total systematic uncertainties, evaluated as the quadrature sums of the contributions discussed above, are significantly smaller than the statistical ones.